LowPolyDuck/mezo-trooper/README.md

 ## Features

-- **BitcoinFi Integration**: Utilize Bitcoin-backed assets to interact with decentralized finance on the Bitcoin network.
 - **Leaderboards**: A visible, dedicated leaderboard tracks the top players, updating with each action.
 - **Win Big or Lose Everything**: Failure to defend or succeed means losing all points, making each decision high-stakes.
 - **Strategic Boosts**: Randomized boosts can multiply points when players select the right action, adding a layer of strategy to each command.